iha-hiroa/Auto-Read-Aloud-on-ChatGPT/README.md

 # Auto Read Aloud on ChatGPT for Edge
+userscript that automatically clicks "Read aloud" buttons on chatgpt.com

 Only works on Edge
 Tested on 2024/11/30
 I'm using this script, bugfix will be quick but not guaranteed.